robertnester/Intramural-Scheduling/README.md

 # Intramural Scheduling System

 ## Technical Overview
-Intramural sports scheduling application for schools.
+Intramural sports scheduling application for high schools/universities.
 The application uses The Data Access Object (DAO) pattern to isolate the application/business layer from the persistence layer implemented with a SQLite database.
 Java Swing is used for the Graphical User Interface (GUI).

 ## User Experience
 ![Screenshot 1](screenshots/sc-1.png)